top of page

 Sträggele originates in the Middle Ages as a rebellious noblewoman.
 Headstrong and independent, she deifies the laws of church and state.
 During Lent one year, she goes deer hunting, which is taboo at the time.

 Due to her misdeeds, while hunting she is snatched up by the Dread Huntsman, who makes her his wife.
-In Tyrol, followers are the army of the damned, tormented souls who must pay for evil they've done in life.
+In Lucerne, followers are the army of the damned, tormented souls who must pay for evil they've done in life.
 The Host may include monsters such as werewolves or ogres.

 In Northern Scandinavia the participants are called Juhlfolket or Yule Folk.
 Participants in the Wild Hunt may be giants, trolls, six-legged horses, witches, gods and goddesses, satyrs, dwarfs, warrior heroes and demonic riders.
 Revenants include the headless horsemen.